AztecProtocol/engineering-designs/in-progress/world-state/0004-world-state.md

 ### Snapshotting

 The current snapshot implementation provides 2 options.
 Either a node only offers `current` state or it offers both `current` state and **all** historical state.
 The intention being that only full archive nodes would need to offer historical state.
 This has turned out to be an invalid assumption as most nodes will probably want to provide a short history of snapshotted state leaving archive nodes to provide the full history.
-We will therefore need to provide the ability to configure a window of blocks for which state is available, up the current latest block number.
+We will therefore need to provide the ability to configure a window of blocks for which state is available, up to the current latest block number.
 Currently, it is very hard to prune historical state.

 ### Inability to Handle Chain Re-Orgs